 Kwikset maintains a live help phone line which I called twice while trying to unfreeze one of the locks.
 The first representative offered to mail me a new lock overnight, which I wished I had accepted after hanging up and working another fifteen minutes with the lock to no success.
 The second representative told me to take the lock to Home Depot, an authorized USA service outlet for Kwikset, where a store worker could use a key re-set cradle.
 Both representatives said that the problem I had was most often caused by not inserting the new key fully during the re-keying process, so unfreezing the lock involves jiggling the new key by increments of a hair's breadth over the first three or four pins of the lock to find the position to which the lock re-keyed.
 Once that position is found, then the re-set process may be repeated and the new key fully inserted.
 The re-key technology is so accurate that it mirrors the exact position of the new key when it is first inserted, making it essential to insert the new key correctly.
 This solution did not work for my lock, however, and the key re-set cradle at Home Depot was also ineffective.
 A more experienced locksmith at the store where I had originally purchased the handle said that the lock was jammed, and he was able to fix the lock and re-key it so that it works.

-Anyone who has worked with various grades of paint knows that a heavy percentage of the ease of a job may be calculated by paint quality.
+Anyone who has worked with various grades of paint knows that a large percentage of the ease of a job may be calculated by paint quality.
 For repainting interior walls and exterior doors to my sewing room, I experienced paint on both ends of the quality spectrum.
 First, I started out with a mid-grade Valspar paint from Lowe's (in the USA) and was unhappy with the thin coverage.
 As a result, for the exterior doors and additional interior painting, I switched to H-I-S Ultimate exterior paint in a satin finish, which was luxurious by comparison.
 The texture was like cream to apply, coverage was outstanding, and the paint comes with a lifetime guarantee against deterioration.
 I also used some H-I-S satin aqua enamel to produce a hard finish on several interior doors, and the texture of that formula was thinner and not as easy to apply as the Ultimate.
 H-I-S paint can be ordered from anywhere in the USA, and international shipping is also available.

 For applying the paint, I used rollers and a Purdy paintbrush that, with all the exterior trim, has been through about 10 gallons of paint so far and dozens of scrubbings at the end of painting days.
 The bristles are still strong, flexible and have held their shape, and I think Purdy comes close to the truth with its tagline, "The world's best paintbrushes."
 My HANDy Paint Pail with disposable liners has been an essential tool, with its perfect size, wide handle and magnetic brush holder that make toting paint up and down a ladder easier.
 And of course, ladders.
 We have a collection of ladders in varying heights, but the important thing to remember is to use them safely.